veritone/veritone-sample-engine-amazon/README.md

 ## Veritone sample engine using Amazon Rekognition

 This project demonstrates the process of creating a Veritone face detection engine using the Amazon Rekognition API.
-For more information about the Amazon Rekognition, visit [here](https://docs.aws.amazon.com/rekognition/latest/dg/what-is.html).
+For more information about Amazon Rekognition, visit [here](https://docs.aws.amazon.com/rekognition/latest/dg/what-is.html).

 ### Building and running the engine locally